Configurable Objects and Their Associations

 • Organizations - Configuration and Management of Multi-Tenant Use

 ScoutDNS provides two levels of tenancy.
-The primary inherent level allows any operator to be a member of any number of accounts and could have different roles depending on each account setting.
-The second level enabled though the Organizations tab ...
+The primary inherent level allows any operator to be a member of any number of accounts and have different roles depending on each account's settings.
+The second level, enabled through the Organizations tab, ...

 • Install ScoutDNS Certificate for Browser HTTPS Errors

-When a site or domain is blocked by ScoutDNS, a block page is served to the end user in place of the requested domain.
-If the requested domain was encrypted with HTTPS, then a security error will occur.
-In order to resolve this and receive a valid ...
+When a site or domain is blocked by ScoutDNS, a block page is displayed to the end user instead of the requested domain.
+If the requested domain is encrypted with HTTPS, a security error will occur.
+To resolve this and display a valid block page for ...